splicebox/PsiCLASS/README.md

 ### What is PsiCLASS?

 PsiCLASS is a reference-based transcriptome assembler for single or multiple RNA-seq samples.
 Unlike conventional methods that analyze each sample separately and then merge the outcomes to create a unified set of meta-annotations, PsiCLASS takes a multi-sample approach, simultaneously analyzing all RNA-seq data sets in an experiment.
 PsiCLASS is both a transcript assembler and a meta-assembler, producing  separate transcript sets for the individual samples and a unified set of meta-annotations.
-The algorithmic underpinnings of PsiCLASS include using a global subexon splice graph, statistical cross-sample feature (intron, exon) selection methods, and an efficient dynamic programming optimization algorithm to select a subset of transcripts from among those encoded in the graph, based on the read support in each sample.
+The algorithmic underpinnings of PsiCLASS include using a global subexon splice graph, statistical cross-sample feature (intron, subexon) selection methods, and an efficient dynamic programming algorithm to select a subset of transcripts from among those encoded in the graph, based on the read support in each sample.
 Lastly, the set of meta-annotations is selected from among the transcripts generated for individual samples by voting.
-While PsiCLASS is highly accurate and efficient for medium-to-large collections of RNA-seq data, its performance is equally high for small RNA-seq data sets and even for individual samples, and therefore can be effectively used both as a multi-sample and as a conventional single-sample assembler.
+While PsiCLASS is highly accurate and efficient for medium-to-large collections of RNA-seq data, its accuracy is equally high for small RNA-seq data sets (2-10 samples) and even for individual samples, and therefore can be effectively used both as a multi-sample and as a conventional single-sample assembler.

 ### Install